Skip to Content

 Black-capped Chickadee

-The Black-capped Chickadee is a very small, familiar and friendly bird with a black cap and throat, and white on the cheek and side of the neck.
+The Black-capped Chickadee is a very small, familiar and friendly black and white bird.
 It has a grayish back, wings, and tail, and has white edging on the feathers of the wings, and white underparts with buff highlights.

-This chickadee species cheers up gardens, parks, and other woodlands in the northern half of the USA, Canada, and parts of Alaska.
+This chickadee species cheers up gardens, parks, and other woodlands in the northern half of North America.

 • The Black-capped Chickadee hides seeds and other bits of food to help it survive the winter months.